epfml/getting-started/README.md

 6. If everything worked correctly, you should be inside a terminal on the cluster!

 ## 5: Cloning and running your code
-1. Clone your fork of your GitHub repository into the pod **inside your home folder**.
+1. Clone your fork of your GitHub repository (where you have your experiment code) into the pod **inside your home folder**.
 ```bash
 # Inside the pod
 cd /mloscratch/homes/<your_username>